Rachel Kazanski, Senior Environmental Engineer

-Rachel Kazanski has a bachelor’s degree in civil engineering from Texas A&M University.
+Rachel Kazanski has a bachelor’s degree in civil engineering from Texas A&M University and is a registered professional engineer in Texas.
 Rachel has four years of experience as an environmental consultant, focused on air permitting and compliance, GHG Reporting, and air dispersion modeling, in the upstream oil & gas and manufacturing sectors.
 Rachel specializes in creating tools in Microsoft Excel to support clients in these areas.

 Her experience includes creating Excel tools that manage data and calculate air emissions for permit applications, including Title V, PSD and NSR permits, and for regulation compliance.
 She also performed air dispersion modeling with AERMOD and the Lakes Environmental graphic user interface for compliance with NAAQS and state ambient air quality standards.

 Here are a few of the key projects where Rachel has provided her Excel expertise: